 |Gold Edition||Gold||103||No actual label.
 The text that normally appears on the label is etched onto the glass in gold.|

 |Straight from the Barrel||Brown||130||"Uncut and unfiltered"|

-There is no barrel selection for Blanton's.
-That is, certain barrels from Warehouse H are selected as fitting the Blanton's profile and are simply bottled at different proofs to create the various expressions.
-The only difference between Blanton's Gold Edition and the Original Single Barrel is the amount of Kentucky limestone water added before bottling.
+Most Blanton's is bottles at about 6-years-old.
+The two Japan-only releases, however, are bottled at about 8-years-old.
+Aside from that, there is no barrel selection.
+That is, barrels from Warehouse H selected as fitting the Blanton's profile are simply bottled at different proofs to create the various expressions.
+For example, the only difference between Blanton's Gold Edition and the Original Single Barrel is the amount of Kentucky limestone water added before bottling.
 Because this is a single barrel bourbon, however, there will differences between bottles.

 In addition to the above bottlings, there are various limited edition bottlings of Blanton's for La Maison du Whisky, a specialty liquor store in Paris.
 These are simply store selections of Blanton's, but each edition has a special label that departs dramatically from the standard Blanton's monochrome labels.